iam-tusharsinghbisht/Assignment-Contify/README.md

 Since the infrastructure is consistently provisioned using Terraform and configured via Ansible, the entire environment can be recreated swiftly within 1 hour after a disaster.

 #### Database Restoration:
-A restore script will be used to restore the database from backups, ensuring minimal data loss and a quick recovery.
+A restore script will be used to restore the database from backups, ensuring minimal data loss and a quick recovery using `restore.sh`.